Prehistory of Australia: Culture and technology

-The initiation of young boys and girls into adult knowledge was marked by ceremony and feasting.
+The extent to which some Aboriginal societies were agricultural is controversial.
+In the Lake Condah region of western Victoria the inhabitants built elaborate eel and fish traps and hundreds gathered in semi-permanent stone and bark huts during the eel season.
+However, these groups still moved across their territory several times a year to exploit other seasonal food sources.
+In semi-arid areas, millet was harvested, stacked and threshed and the seeds stored for later use.
+In tropical areas the tops of yams were replanted.
+Flood argues that such practices are better classified as resource management than agriculture and that Aboriginal societies did not develop the systematic cultivation of crops or permanent villages such as existed in the Torres Strait Islands.
+Elizabeth Williams has called the inhabitants of the more settled regions of the Murray valley "complex hunter gatherers".

 Behaviour was governed by strict rules regarding responsibilities to and from uncles, aunts, brothers and sisters as well as in-laws.
 The kinship systems observed by many communities included a division into moieties, with restrictions on intermarrying dictated by the moiety an individual belonged to.

+Male initiation usually occurred at puberty and the rites often included penile subincision, depilation or tooth avulsion.
+Female initiation often involved purification through smoke or bathing, and sometimes scarification or the removal of finger joints.

+Abortion and infanticide were widely practised as a means of birth control or dealing with deformities, injuries or illness which might impair the functioning of the group.
+Some Aboriginal and Torres Strait Islander groups practised ritual cannibalism in rare circumstances, notably mortuary cannibalism.
+There is no credible evidence that the gustatory cannibalism described by colonists was practised.

 Describing prehistoric Aboriginal culture and society during her 1999 Boyer Lecture, Australian historian and anthropologist Inga Clendinnen explained:

 "They [...] developed steepling thought-structures – intellectual edifices so comprehensive that every creature and plant had its place within it.
 They travelled light, but they were walking atlases, and walking encyclopedias of natural history. [...]
 Detailed observations of nature were elevated into drama by the development of multiple and multi-level narratives: narratives which made the intricate relationships between these observed phenomena memorable.

 These dramatic narratives identified the recurrent and therefore the timeless and the significant within the fleeting and the idiosyncratic.
 They were also very human, charged with moral significance but with pathos, and with humour, too – after all, the Dreamtime creatures were not austere divinities, but fallible beings who happened to make the world and everything in it while going about their creaturely business.
 Traditional Aboriginal culture effortlessly fuses areas of understanding which Europeans 'naturally' keep separate: ecology, cosmology, theology, social morality, art, comedy, tragedy – the observed and the richly imagined fused into a seamless whole."

-Political and religious power rested with community elders rather than hereditary chiefs.
-Disputes were settled communally in accordance with an elaborate system of tribal law.
-Vendettas and feuds were not uncommon, especially when laws and taboos were broken.
-Cremation of the dead was practised by 25,000 years ago, possibly before anywhere else on Earth, and early artwork in Koonalda Cave, Nullarbor Plain, has been dated back to 20,000 years ago.

-It has been estimated that in 1788 there were approximately half a million Aboriginal Australian people, although other estimates have put the figure as high as a million or more.
-These populations formed hundreds of distinct cultural and language groups.

-Little interest was shown by white settlers in the bulk of the Aboriginal people, and so little is known of their cultures and languages.
-Diseases decimated some Indigenous populations when they came into contact with the colonialists, and the Frontier Wars wiped out many more.
-When Cook first claimed New South Wales for Britain in 1770, the native population may have consisted of as many as 600 distinct tribes speaking 200–250 distinct languages and over 600 distinct dialects and sub-dialects.